trueheart78/trueheart78.com/resume.md

 A charity-focused site, built in Ruby and using Sinatra as the web framework.
 I started this during my early days of Ruby.

+Currently reworking it into a Rails v5.2 site with a fresh design.

 * Site: [caringforkarensue.com][caringforkarensue]
 * Source: [GitHub][caringforkarensue-source]
+* Rails Source: [GitHub][caringforkarensue-rails-source]

 ### Book Notes :notebook: